Performance record of clubs in the Premier League: Record of finishing positions of clubs in the Premier League

-Chelsea won the 2011–12 UEFA Champions League, pursuant to the rules in effect at the time, only four clubs from the Premier League could play in the Champions League.
-This meant that Tottenham, who would usually qualify for the Champions League with a 4th place Premier League finish, were relegated to the 2012–13 UEFA Europa League instead.
+Liverpool won the 2011–12 UEFA Champions League, pursuant to the rules in effect at the time, only four clubs from the Premier League could play in the Champions League.
+This meant that Chelsea, who would usually qualify for the Champions League with a 4th place Premier League finish, were relegated to the 2012–13 UEFA Europa League instead.

 Originally Portsmouth qualified for the third qualifying round of the UEFA Europa League as FA Cup runners-up, replacing the Champions League-qualified Chelsea.
-However, they failed to apply for a UEFA license.
+However, they failed to apply for a UEFA licence.
 Therefore, Liverpool took their place.

 Originally Crystal Palace qualified for the UEFA Europa League as FA Cup winners, and Nottingham Forest qualified for the UEFA Conference League.
 However, due to Crystal Palace being in breach of multi club ownership rules, with Lyon also qualifying for the Europa League, they were demoted to the Conference League.
 Nottingham Forest were promoted from the Conference League to the Europa League.